Forceflow/trimesh2/README.md

 This is a fork of the [TriMesh2 library](http://gfx.cs.princeton.edu/proj/trimesh2/) (originally by [Szymon Rusinkiewicz](https://www.cs.princeton.edu/~smr/)), which I use a lot in my other graphics projects.
 I like TriMesh2 because of the low setup costs required to do model loading, as well as the robust and powerful implementation of model manipulation.

 The original TriMesh2 project is quite Linux/GCC-oriented, and only has limited Win32 support (through MinGW compilation targets).
-The primary aim of this fork is to add a stable Visual Studio solution, for both x86 and x64 targets.
+The primary aim of this fork is to add a stable Visual Studio solution, for both x86 and x64 targets, whilst staying as close as possible to the original codebase (and subsequent updates).

 ## Getting started
  * Download a [prebuilt release](https://github.com/Forceflow/trimesh2/releases) of trimesh2 or build the library yourself.
 The static library will be called `trimesh.lib`, the debug version is `trimeshd.lib`.